Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 Push advertising means delivering ads in the form of push notifications.
 Push ads are the perfect blend of non-intrusiveness, user-friendliness, and visual appeal, enabling you to easily grab the viewer’s attention.

-Check our affiliate case study on in-page push traffic:
+Check our affiliate case study on In-Page Push traffic:

 2. Pop traffic

 There are two types of pop traffic: Popups and Popunders.
-A Popup is when a new advertising window appears on top of a webpage.
-A Popunder is an ad that loads under the webpage; you can only see it after closing the webpage.
+Popup is when a new advertising window appears on top of a webpage.
+Popunder is an ad that loads under the webpage, and you can only see it after closing the webpage.
+Popunder ads are more effective than Popups because the latter causes interruptions while the former doesn’t.

 3. Banner ads